Men's rights movement: Warren Farrell

 Warren Farrell is an American educator, activist and author of seven books on men's and women's issues.
 He initially came to prominence in the 1970s as a supporter of second wave feminism; he served on the New York City Board of the National Organization for Women (NOW).
 Generally considered the 'Father of Men's Rights Movement,'" Farrell advocates for "a gender liberation movement, with "both sexes walking a mile in each other's moccasins."

 Herb Goldberg

 Herb Goldberg was the author of the book What Men Still Don't Know About Women, Relationships, and Love, The Hazards of Being Male: Surviving the Myth of Masculine Privilege (1975), and What Men Really Want and Men's Secrets related to the formative men's movement.
 He was a professor emeritus of psychology at California State University, Los Angeles and a practicing psychologist in Los Angeles.

 Erin Pizzey

 Erin Pizzey is an English men's rights advocate, domestic abuse advocate and ex-feminist.
 She holds a controversial theory that most domestic violence between men and women is mutual and reciprocated.
-Pizzey has released two notable works, Scream Quietly or the Neighbours Will Hear and Prone to Violence.
-In the 2024 New Year Honours she was named Commander of the Order of the British Empire.
+Pizzey has published two books: Scream Quietly or the Neighbours Will Hear and Prone to Violence.
+In 2024, she was named Commander of the Order of the British Empire.